chiroro-jr/veribot/README.md

 - Tensorflow and keras
 - Numpy
 - NLTK
+- SKLearn
+> For in depth explanations of these tools read the contents of [tools.md](tools.md)

 ## Running the app locally on your machine
 1. Make sure you have Python installed, specifically Python version `3.11` as it is the one used in this project.